lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Missionary Reports and Speaking in Sacrament Meeting

-Stake and district presidents invite recently released missionaries to report on their service in a high council or district council meeting.
-This includes service missionaries.
+Stake and district presidents invite recently released teaching and service missionaries to report on their service in a high council or district council meeting.
 Bishops may also invite recently released missionaries to report in a ward council meeting.

 Where appropriate for distance or other circumstances, recently released missionaries may provide their reports using technology or only in a ward council meeting.

-The bishopric schedules time for recently released missionaries to speak in a sacrament meeting.
-This includes service missionaries.
+The bishopric schedules time for recently released teaching and service missionaries to speak in a sacrament meeting.
 The meeting is a normal sacrament meeting.
-The bishopric ensures that the principles outlined in 24.5.2 are followed.
+The bishopric ensures that the principles in 24.5.2 are followed.

 Recently released missionaries may speak in sacrament meetings in other wards as invited by a member of the stake or district presidency.
 They may also be